JetBrains/teamcity-documentation/topics/custom-chart.md

 [//]: # (title: Custom Chart)
 [//]: # (auxiliary-id: Custom Chart)

-In addition to statistic charts generated automatically by TeamCity on the Statistics tab, it is possible to configure your own statistical charts based on the set of [statistic values provided by TeamCity](#Default+Statistics+Values+Provided+by+TeamCity) or values reported from a build script.
+In addition to statistic charts generated automatically by TeamCity on the __Statistics__ tab, it is possible to configure your own statistical charts based on the set of [statistic values provided by TeamCity](#Default+Statistics+Values+Provided+by+TeamCity) or values reported from a build script.
 In the latter case you will need to configure your build script to report custom statistical data to TeamCity.

-You can view statistic values reported by the build on the Build parameters page.
+You can view statistic values reported by the build on the __Build Parameters__ page.

 <tip>